- Digestive tract

 Treating and Preventing Nerve Damage from Diabetes

 Treating diabetic neuropathy can make some symptoms of nerve problems better.
-The best way to keep the problem from getting worse is to have tight control of your blood sugar.
+The best way to keep the problem from getting worse is to have good control of your blood sugar.

 Your doctor can give you medicines to help with some of these symptoms.